 What is the fundamental issue?

-Roads and bridges are critical investments in every community.
+Roads, bridges and other types of infrastructure are critical investments in every community.
 This type of infrastructure provides the basic fabric of economic competitiveness cities and states throughout America rely on; particularly roads that transfer goods and services across state lines.
 Additionally, traffic congestion and safety measures contribute to the quality of life residents have in their communities.

 I am a real estate professional.
 What does this mean for my business?

-Improvements to infrastructure enhance property values.
-Traffic congestion imposes costs throughout the economy.
+Improvements to transportation and infrastructure systems enhance property values.
 Further constraints on funding for transportation projects of all types, particularly those that contribute to walkable, stable, and vibrant neighborhoods, may negatively affect property values and inhibit development.

 NAR believes more needs to be done to level the playing field with respect to funding highways versus transit and other modes.
 Transportation plans should reflect a broad community vision, considering the needs of all transportation users, and should emphasize repair and maintenance over development of new capacity.
 In addition, NAR supports a modest increase in the federal motor fuel tax and annual adjustments for inflation.

-While there have been several efforts to develop and pass a comprehensive, multi-year transportation reform package in 2019 and 2020, they have come up short.
-At the very least, the FAST will need to be reauthorized by Sept.
-30, 2020.
-NAR will continue to urge Congress to fund transportation and infrastructure programs that meet the neeeds of the community, spur economic grown, and foster resilience and sustainability in a community.
+NAR will continue to urge Congress to fund transportation and infrastructure programs that meet the needs of the community, spur economic grown, and foster resilience and sustainability in a community.